 * The four highest-impact career decisions every artist will make.

 This is not a class about how to sign a pretty little contract with a gallery and sell a painting to your rich uncle.
 This is the lay of the land of what you are up against in the art world and how to keep your eyes on the prize.
 You will not be burdened with a bunch of outdated xeroxes.
 I taught this class in 2006 - there have been radical changes to the art world since then and these are incorporated into every lesson.
-This is not a class about how to do everything on our own - Artists who are successfully exhibiting in Los Angeles have lots of people doing the heavy lifting for them.
+This is not a class about how to do everything on our own - Artists who are successfully exhibiting in Los Angeles have LOTS of people doing the heavy lifting for them.
 I taught this class in 2013 and a few things have already changed - just understanding these little things can help YOU spot changes in the art world.

 Registration is open now and limited to 25 participants - age 18 and up, please.